 In 2016 we participated in the Chelsea Flower Show with a garden titled: Honeysuckle Blue(s) Garden.
-In 2018 we will re-build this special garden at the Blokhuispoort during six months.
+In 2018 we will re-build this special garden.
 For garden lovers from the Netherlands and abroad, this will be a wonderful chance to visit a Chelsea Flower Show garden.

 For the maintenance of the garden we are looking for a several enthousiastic volunteers, who would like to be involved in this extraordinary heritage garden!
 The tasks will be regular garden maintenance, but also welcoming visitors during busy times and explaining the story of the garden and Farm of the World.

 We will re-build the Honeysuckle Blue(s) Garden, together with a small presentation on the philosophy and activities of Farm of the World and Claudy Jongstra.
 The garden will be set at a prominent location.
 This will definitely generate renewed attention to our message and underline once more the importance of an ever changing and threatened natural diversity.
 We regard this chance to show our garden for six months in such a prominent location as a huge opportunity.
 A chance to showcase the ideas at this location, and also to share our success in London with the visitors in Friesland.

 If you have any questions, or would like to express your interest in joining us, please contact Judith Öfner via email@example.com.